baxtree/subaligner/site/source/advanced_usage.rst

 Advanced Usage
 ########################

-You can train a new model with your own audiovisual files and in-sync subtitle files with Subaligner CLI.
+You can train a new model with your own audiovisual files and in-sync subtitle files using Subaligner CLI.
 Thereafter, the model can be imported and used for synchronising out-of-sync subtitles.

 **Start fresh training**::